 There was an agreement I signed with Staffing Agency #2 that states I cannot hire one of their placements direct until after they have worked 500 hours.
-That may seem like a lot but it’s really only a few months but as I mentioned in the video if you want to reduce / eliminate your accounting and payroll headaches the ~40% the Staffing Agency charges is well worth it.
+That may seem like a lot but it’s really only a few months but as I mentioned in the video if you want to reduce /eliminating and payroll headaches the ~40% the Staffing Agency charges are well worth it.

-Another thing to keep in mind, and confirm for your area, is that you don’t have to pay into Workers Compensation until you reach a certain number of employees, and that number includes you so hiring through a Staffing Agency can have prevent you from reaching that trigger point.
-I will say again, I’m not an accountant, lawyer , tax or payroll expert so please confirm about your own situation.
+Another thing to keep in mind, and confirm for your area, is that you don’t have to pay into Workers Compensation until you reach a certain number of employees, and that number includes you so hiring through a Staffing Agency can have prevented you from reaching that trigger point.
+I will say again, I’m not an accountant, lawyer, tax or payroll expert so please confirm about your own situation.

 So how do you report their hours?
 There are a few methods.
 You can sign a time-sheet they drop off at the agency, fax it your self or how I do it.

 I have a time-clock that is connected to the Web.
 My attendants clock in and out at the store.
 My accountants’ staff log into the time-clock on Fridays to check the times.
 Occasionally someone forgets to clock in and it’s a lot easier to change inside the clock.

 For my direct hire employees, they download the clock data into Quickbooks and run the Payroll Program.
 All my employees are set up on Direct Deposit so once it’s done it’s submitted to Quickbooks, the money is taken from the business account on Monday and they are paid on Tuesday.

 Notice that I’m not involved in any step of this.
 Outsourcing.
 Don’t do things you don’t like, are not good at, or shouldn’t do.
 More on that HERE (It opens in a new tab so click this and look at it in a minute).